 Cross Nature

-Wildlife Academy & Conservation
+Wildlife Academy

 Chimpansees South Africa

 The 33 chimpanzees present are well cared for and receive healthy food.
-Every 18 months, each chimpanzee receives a medical check-up and, if necessary, medical care.
+Every 18 months, every chimpanzee receives a medical check-up and, if necessary, medical care.
 Joao is the oldest chimpanzee and is already 80 years old.
 The youngest resident is Amari, aged 6.

 More information at: janegoodall.nl/programmas/opvang-van-chimpansees/